 0720 Information Supply Chains¶

 The information supply chain is typically broken down into segments represented by InformationSupplyChainSegment entities that each define a particular exchange of data.
 For example, it may be the flow of data through a specific business unit or country.
 The segments are linked to their information supply chain via the InformationSupplyChainComposition relationship.
 Their relationship to one another, and its logical sources and destinations are captured using InformationSupplyChainLink relationships.

-The flow of data that the information supply chain represents is described using solution components that are linked via ports and wires. the SolutionLinkingWire contains the unique identifiers of the information supply chain segments that it implements.
+The architectural view of the flow of data that the information supply chain represents is described using solution components that are linked via ports and wires.
+The SolutionLinkingWire contains the unique identifiers (GUIDs) of the information supply chain segments that it implements.
 Typically, each identified segment is for a different information supply chain that happen to share a part of the data flow.

 If additional processing is required to move the data between solution components along the wire, for example via an ETL process, this is shown by an ImplementedBy relationship between the information supply chain segment and the Process that represents the implementation.
 Alternatively, the component that provides the data movement can be show explicitly as a solution component in the solution blueprint.